Nellyan4/Nellyan4/README.md

 - ❤ I'm studying at Carnegie Mellon University, MSPPM-DA program, I'm probably the stupidest guy at CMU.
 - 🤔 I'm OK using R, SQL, python, like I am probably able to feed myself using these skills.
 - 🎸 I love bands!
 Big fan of Mandarin Indi Musics and Nirvana(Kurt Cobain fanboy)!
-- 🙇‍♂️ I like trying some designs.
-Dude, if I am good at drawing though, I'd definitely not major in Economics.

 **Project Experiences**